ATSU’s online school to host 5th annual commencementPosted: June 7, 2007

-many school of health management students visit kirksville for the first time to receive their degrees
+Many SHM students visit Kirksville for the first time to receive their degrees

-KIRKSVILLE, Mo. – On June 9, A.T.
-Still University’s School of Health Management graduates its latest class of degree recipients in geriatric health (M.G.H.), public health (M.P.H.), and health administration (M.H.A.) at the university’s Thompson Campus Center.
+KIRKSVILLE, Mo.
+(June 7, 2007) – On June 9, A.T.
+Still University’s School of Health Management graduates its latest class of degree recipients in geriatric health (M.G.H.), public health (M.P.H.), and health administration (M.H.A.) at the University’s Thompson Campus Center.

 “When the school opened in 1999, we knew that the demand for healthcare professionals nationwide was going to lead to a greater demand for administrators, managers, and teachers in healthcare settings,” SHM Dean Jon Persavich, Ph.D., said.
 “The demand for qualified healthcare professionals in positions of leadership is indeed rising, and our enrollment and expansion reflects that increase.”